Finalist

 What's coming?

-Additionally, we will focus on professional development for lecturers to embed entrepreneurial thinking across disciplines and promote research in social entrepreneurship aligned with the Sustainable Development Goals (SDGs).
-Regular impact assessments will ensure our initiatives remain effective, sustainable, and aligned with national development goals.
+To strengthen our curriculum, we will empower educators with advanced training and innovative teaching methods, enhancing students’ resilience, creativity, and adaptability in a VUCA world.
+Professional development for lecturers will embed entrepreneurial thinking across disciplines and promote social entrepreneurship research aligned with SDGs.
+Regular impact assessments will ensure our initiatives remain effective, sustainable, and aligned with national development goals, solidifying UPM’s leadership in global entrepreneurship education.

 KEY STATISTICS